 Active in professional research and publication, and deeply experienced as teachers and as scholars, our expert faculty and small class sizes ensure that our students receive personal attention and a superior education to successfully meet their professional career paths.

-The Department of Hispanic Studies consists of the following:
+The Department of Hispanic Studies offers the following programs:

-- Mexican American Studies Liberal Arts B.A. and Mexican American Teaching Licensure
+- Mexican American Studies Liberal Arts B.A. and Mexican American Studies Teaching Licensure

 - Teaching English as a Second Language Endorsement